For as long as Jenny can remember her life has been shrouded with violence.

 “I had so much guilt for my babies, I was utterly broken after that… I was mentally under his power and I found myself suicidal”, says Jenny.

 After going to the police several times, they finally referred Jenny to a refuge to start her steps towards recovery.
 At this point, Jenny had stopped eating and her hair had begun to fall out due to the trauma she was experiencing, which was resulting in high levels of ‘fight or flight’ adrenaline.

 “When I arrived at the refuge, I had only a bag of belongings, but I knew I needed to do something.
 I had, and still have this fire in my belly”.
 The refuge that Jenny came to stay at referred her to Positive People and she began her journey to rediscovery.

 “I’ve had to rewire myself and without the support of Positive People I wouldn’t have come this far.
 The Positive People project has changed my life, and after attending the confidence course I have regained my strength and self esteem and made some great friends”, says Jenny.

 Jenny has been able to volunteer and attend courses in mentoring as Positive People have been able to fund childcare for her.
 Jenny is now a Level 2 Accredited Mentor and is working through the Level 2 Award in Mental Health Awareness.

-With Positive Peoples support, Jenny was given the opportunity to attend a 12 week programme that will enable her to mentor two women for up to a year, which will be invaluable experience, allowing Jenny to follow her dreams to support and inspire other vulnerable women to speak out, rebuild and create a better future for themselves.
+With Positive Peoples support, Jenny was given the opportunity to attend a 12 week programme that will enable her to mentor two women for up to a year.
+This will be invaluable experience, allowing Jenny to follow her dreams to support and inspire other vulnerable women to speak out, rebuild and create a better future for themselves.